FredKSchott/snowpack/docs/05-configuration.md

   - If undefined, this option will be enabled if the `parcel` package is found.
 - **`fallback`** | `string` | Default: `"index.html"`
   - When using the Single-Page Application (SPA) pattern, this is the HTML "shell" file that gets served for every (non-resource) user route.
 Make sure that you configure your production servers to serve this as well.
+- **`open`** | `string` | Default: `"default"`
+  - Opens the dev server in a new browser tab.
+If Chrome is available on macOS, an attempt will be made to reuse an existing browser tab.
+Any installed browser may also be specified.
+E.g., "chrome", "firefox", "brave".